Ideal for Winter Season

 Continuing to another water passageway, this salt water river known as The Passage offers another angle for natural beauty in this area.

 Taking your tender through the passageway you are surrounded by towering limestone and jungle.
 There are many varieties of birds residing in this particular area of jungle so keep your eyes skywards.
-To get a better view, make a 45 minute trek up the hills, through the jungle, to visit a specially designed viewing platform.
-From here you can get an unspoilt view of the jungle around you and there may be a chance that you can see a rare red bird of paradise.
+To get a better view, make a 45-minute trek up the hills through the jungle to visit a specially designed viewing platform.
+From here you get an unspoilt view of the jungle around you and there may be a chance that you can see a rare flame-colored Bird of Paradise.

 As well as the beauty in the trees, there are more sights to see below the water’s surface.
-Travelling through the local waters there are a great number of small coral gardens consisting of both hard and soft corals of many different colours.
-Wildlife here is mainly the ever plentiful amount of fish but there is also a non sting species of jellyfish to see.
+Traveling through the local waters there are a great number of small coral gardens consisting of both hard and soft corals of many different colors.
+Wildlife here is mainly the ever plentiful amount of fish but there is also a non sting species of jellyfish to behold.

 - Day 8 - 9